Bremsstrahlung: Inner and outer bremsstrahlung

 The "inner" bremsstrahlung (also known as "internal bremsstrahlung") arises from the creation of the electron and its loss of energy (due to the strong electric field in the region of the nucleus undergoing decay) as it leaves the nucleus.
 Such radiation is a feature of beta decay in nuclei, but it is occasionally (less commonly) seen in the beta decay of free neutrons to protons, where it is created as the beta electron leaves the proton.

 In electron and positron emission by beta decay the photon's energy comes from the electron-nucleon pair, with the spectrum of the bremsstrahlung decreasing continuously with increasing energy of the beta particle.
 In electron capture, the energy comes at the expense of the neutrino, and the spectrum is greatest at about one third of the normal neutrino energy, decreasing to zero electromagnetic energy at normal neutrino energy.
 Note that in the case of electron capture, bremsstrahlung is emitted even though no charged particle is emitted.
 Instead, the bremsstrahlung radiation may be thought of as being created as the captured electron is accelerated toward being absorbed.
 Such radiation may be at frequencies that are the same as soft gamma radiation, but it exhibits none of the sharp spectral lines of gamma decay, and thus is not technically gamma radiation.

 The internal process is to be contrasted with the "outer" bremsstrahlung due to the impingement on the nucleus of electrons coming from the outside (i.e., emitted by another nucleus), as discussed above.

 Radiation safety

 In some cases, such as the decay of ^{32}P, the bremsstrahlung produced by shielding the beta radiation with the normally used dense materials (e.g. lead) is itself dangerous; in such cases, shielding must be accomplished with low density materials, such as Plexiglas (Lucite), plastic, wood, or water; as the atomic number is lower for these materials, the intensity of bremsstrahlung is significantly reduced, but a larger thickness of shielding is required to stop the electrons (beta radiation).
+Optimum protection may be achieved using dual layer shielding.
+In the first layer, which must be closer to the radiation source, a material with low atomic weight is used to safely slow most particles without producing bremsstrahlung.
+Then, the second layer, which is a heavy material like lead, provides protection against the small amount of bremsstrahlung.
+The opposite however is not true.
+If lead is used as the first layer, significant amounts of bremsstrahlung occur, and the low weight material is insufficient to stop energetic bremsstrahlung.